SDRausty/sdrausty.github.io/index.md

 layout: default
 title: "sdrausty.github.io"
 ---
 #### Cherish activities such as sports.
-Walking, blading and skiing may be favorites.
-Sailing, a passionate pastime?
-Having \`code\' in pocket, and in palm of hand is grand! 👍⛵🚢🚣
+Walking, blading and skiing maybe favorites.
+Is sailing a passionate pastime?
+Having \`code\` in pocket and in palm of hand is grand! 👍⛵🚢🚣

 👉 [au](https://sdrausty.github.io/au/)<br>
 👉 [Is Your Smartphone Your Computer?](./pages/ysyc)<br>